 While connecting to the server, user authentication is required to authenticate by providing the valid credentials.

-Invoke the Oauth service to get the ‘Access token’ and pass it along with the request to authenticate the request by the server.
+Invoke the Authenticate service to get the ‘JWT token’ and pass it along with the request to authenticate the request by the server.

 Database: